About

 I like learning languages.

 I was raised bilingual, with my second language being Polish.
-I was actually surprised to find out some time in highschool that I was officially “ESL” (English Second Language) – nobody had told me, and I just saw it on the report card one day.
+I was actually surprised to find out some time in high school that I was officially “ESL” (English as a Second Language) – nobody had told me, and I just saw it on the report card one day.
 I think, for my whole life, I would consider myself an English speaker first and a Polish speaker second.

 French is Canada’s official second language.
 I never learned it.
 One day I’d like to.

-I learn languages traditionally (I actually enjoying going through grammar books), but also immerse and use Anki.
+I learn languages traditionally (I actually enjoy going through grammar books), but I also immerse and use Anki.

 Rock climbing